-With respect to coal mining under Alternative B, all areas beyond 4 miles of existing mines and related infrastructure would be unacceptable for coal leasing.
+With respect to coal mining under Alternative B, all areas beyond 4 miles of coal mine plan boundaries as of September 9, 2022 and related infrastructure would be unacceptable for coal leasing.
 This would result in 54,400 acres acceptable for coal leasing and 1,042,000 acres unacceptable for coal leasing (see Table 2-1).
+Due to the checkerboard pattern created from federal coal avoidance under Alternative B, the potential additional surface disturbance and coal haul distances will cause additional cumulative air impacts.
+Potential additional impacts include fugitive dust, increases diesel usage, and increased cumulative GHG emissions.
 Emissions and air quality impacts of coal mining that are reasonably foreseeable (due to mining on approximately 9,434 acres in the state prior to 2040) under Alternative B would be similar to those under Alternative A. Thus, it is anticipated that under Alternative B, air quality in the planning area would continue to meet the air quality standards.

-Any development on the additional acres acceptable for coal leasing, although not currently anticipated, would result in correspondingly higher emissions of related air pollutants, including criteria and HAPs and GHGs.
-It also may result in increased air quality impacts.
+Any development on the additional acres acceptable for coal leasing, although not currently anticipated, would result in correspondingly higher cumulative emissions of related air pollutants, including criteria and HAPs and GHGs.
+It also may result in increased cumulative air quality impacts.
 Any potential development or leasing that would result in additional coal production beyond that analyzed in this air assessment (annual federal coal production ranging from 4.75 million tons to 6.35 million tons per year and a 20-year total of approximately 120 million tons of federal coal) would require an additional analysis and disclosure under NEPA prior to authorization.